Updated for 3rd Quarter 2020 ranks

 Out of the 1,080 high-risk banks, 274 (25%) failed, 578 (54%) merged, 16 (1%) currently remain below investment grade, and 212 (20%) recovered, attaining a rank of 125 or above due to reduced delinquencies or improved capital ratios as of the 3rd quarter of 2020 (see Table I).

 Table II below shows the number of bank failures continued to accelerate until June 2010, following the peak of institutions ranked less than 125 in 2009 by IDCFP.

 Select Bank Mergers Improve Financials

-From June 2009 to June 2019, a total of 567 institutions merged that we ranked below 125 in June 2009.
-Of these, 400 institutions merged into surviving institutions ranked 125 or higher.
-These low institution ranks were published prior to the merger and were a measure of high risk.
-As a result, the 400 merged institutions not only survived, but also benefited since our rank of those banks, with CDs in existence or to be issued, rose from below investment grade to above.
+From June 2009 to September 2020, a total of 578 institutions merged.
+Of these, 403 institutions merged into surviving institutions ranked 125 or higher.
+The low institution ranks were published prior to the merger, therefore a measure of high risk.
+As a result, the merged institutions not only survived, but also benefited.
+Our rank of those banks, with CDs in existence or to be issued, rose from below to above investment grade.

 The Importance of IDCFP’s Ranks to Monitor Institutions Post-Banking Crisis

 The demand for our financial institution ranks measuring the safety and soundness of banks continued strong from 2008 and post-crisis, as banks continued to fail and merge with higher-rated surviving institutions.